-- Candidates taking the examination at an on-site testing center may take breaks, including using the restroom, but must raise their hand to inform the proctor.
+· Candidates taking the examination at a testing center may take breaks, including using the restroom, but must first raise their hand to inform the proctor.
 The proctor will secure the workstation while the candidate takes a break.
-Candidates will not be given extra time for any lost examination time.
+The examination time will not stop during breaks.
 Candidates CANNOT leave their seat at any time unless the proctor has secured the workstation and WILL NOT be permitted to access or use a cell phone or electronic device.
-If at any time the candidate leaves their computer without the permission of the proctor, the candidate will be unable to continue testing. - Candidates taking the examination via remote proctoring are NOT allowed to take breaks.
-Candidates CANNOT leave their seat or webcam view at any time and ARE NOT permitted to access or use a cell phone or electronic device after the examination is launched.
-If at any time the candidate leaves their seat or webcam view, the candidate will be unable to continue testing.
+If at any time the candidate leaves their computer without the permission of the proctor, the candidate will be unable to continue testing.